SimonDemontardy/CircadianSMA/README.md

 however there is 2 FBA that has been used and still atm: FBAstockage.py and FBAconso.py. worth a shot.

+to view the SMA in a whole, there is a file called SMA_representation.pdf

 Anything else have high chance to be cleared in the future.

 enjoy reading.